okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-configure-device-signin-standards/main/index.md

     * `os_version`: The minimum operating system for a device.

     * `disk_encryption_type`: The set of required encryption settings for the device.
-The only option is `ALL_INTERNAL_VOLUMES` ( all internal volumes are encrypted).
+The only option is `ALL_INTERNAL_VOLUMES` (all internal volumes are encrypted).

     * `screenlock_type`: A set of required screen lock actions and behaviors.
 The supported options are `BIOMETRIC` (biometric locking) and `PASSCODE` (passcode locking).

 Your policy can also check signals on devices from a supported third-party signal provider, such as the Google Chrome Device Trust Connector in the Chrome browser.
 Specify its device signals in your Terraform code with the fields with the prefix `tpsp_`.
 For example, `tpsp_os_version` instead of `os_version`.
 Okta for device assurance for ChromeOS requires using [Workforce Identity Adaptive Multi-factor Authentication (AMFA)](https://www.okta.com/learn/adaptive-mfa/).
-Developer Edition Okta orgs don't support the Google Chrome Device Trust Connector by default.
-If you're a paying customer, contact Okta developer support to enable third-party signal on a Developer Edition Okta org.
+Developer Edition orgs don't support the Google Chrome Device Trust Connector by default.
+If you're a paying customer, contact Okta developer support to enable third-party signal on a Developer Edition org.